-In 2012, Nagji and Tuff8conducted a crossindustry study to assess the optimal allocation of resources along the three innovation horizons.
-The authors found that high-performing firms, on average, allocate 70% of their innovation resources to core innovation (incremental), 20% to adjacent innovation (substantial), and 10% in transformational innovation.
+In 2012, Nagji and Tuff7 conducted a cross-industry study to assess the optimal allocation of resources along the three innovation horizons.
+The authors found that high performing firms, on an average, allocate 70% of their innovation resources to core innovation (incremental), 20% to adjacent innovation (substantial) and 10% in transformational innovation.
 And so, the authors encouraged other firms to target these levels.
-Our research finds that firms are overshooting Nagji and Tuff's target for being more transformative (Figure 4).
-This suggests that, in the last six years, corporations have reoriented their innovation investment portfolios towards riskier, substantial, and transformational projects.